piersfinlayson/software-defined-retro-rom/README.md

 - 🛠️ **Reflash in situ** - no need to remove the ROM from the host when reprogramming.
 - ⚙️ **Software configurable** chip select lines - no hardware jumpers required.
 - 💾 Stores up to **16 ROM images** of different sizes and chip select configurations.
 Image selectable via jumpers.
-- 📦 One software ROM can **replace multiple ROMs** in a single system, e.g. all of C64 kernel, BASIC, character set.
+- 📦 **Replace multiple ROMs with one ROM** one SDRR can replace up to 3 original ROMs e.g. all of C64 kernel, BASIC, character set.
+- 🔀 **Dynamic bank switching** - switch between ROM images on the fly, e.g. different char ROMs.
 - 🧩 **Images combined automatically** - no need to manually build up your own larger PROM image containing multiple retro ROMs.
 - 🏭 **Two layer PCB**, component on single-side, limited BOM for low manufacturing cost/complexity.
 - 🎯 Supports multiple **STM32F4xxR** variants: F401, F411, F405, F446 (others can be added).